handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## Filter data on initialization

 You can filter your data on Handsontable's initialization.
-For that, use Handsontable's [`afterInit()`](@/api/hooks.md#afterinit) hook, and the [`Filters`](@/api/filters.md) plugin's API.
+This lets you apply default filters every time you launch your grid.

+To configure this, use Handsontable's [`afterInit()`](@/api/hooks.md#afterinit) hook and the [`Filters`](@/api/filters.md) plugin's API.
 For example, the following demo starts off with a filter that's already applied, so it only displays items whose price is less than $200.

 ::: only-for javascript